 We would love to hear from you if you are interested in developing and manufacturing some seagrass products for your home decor collection.

 A seagrass rug is a great natural addition to your home.

-Here ways you can clean a seagrass rug:
+Here are ways you can clean a seagrass rug:

-- Vacuum The Rug Regularly – A seagrass rug needs to be vacuumed regularly with a suction brush.
+- Vacuum The Rug Regularly – A seagrass rug must be vacuumed regularly with a suction brush.
 It is good to do this a few times a week.

-- Scrap off Spills – If you spill something on the seagrass rug, then try first to scrap it off the rug as much as you can.
+- Scrap off Spills – If you spill something on the seagrass rug, try to scrape it off it as much as you can.
 Then also try to vacuum clean off the area,

 - Wash the Area – You can also wash the area of the spillage.
 Some soap is a liquid dish soap as dawn or baby shampoo in some water to clean up with a towel to wash the area mix.
 Try to get the rug as dry as possible.
 You can try to dry the air with a blow dryer to get the area completely dry.